Archive for the ‘other’ Category

 punk-pop // dance

 There’s no denying the exhilarating, rambunctious joy set free by Brooklyn darlings Matt & Kim.
-An old west, saloon piano intro jump-starts this song and never lets go; quickly flurried with rousing synths and a thumping beat that blasts through walls like Mr Kool-Aid.
-From lazy days in bed to cherished moments found almost anywhere, this is exactly the kind of exuberant grandeur I am oh-so curiously seeking throughout life.
-Hopefully they make you smile and remind you to hold nothing back, because anything his possible.
+An Old West saloon piano jump-starts this song and never lets go; quickly flurried with rousing synths and a thumping beat that blasts through walls like Mr Kool-Aid.
+From lazy days in bed to cherished moments anywhere, this is exactly the kind of exuberant grandeur I am oh-so curiously seeking throughout life.
+Hopefully they make you smile and remind you to hold nothing back, because anything is possible.
 Yeah!

 Matt & Kim - Daylight